nucypher/nucypher/docs/source/architecture/character.rst

 When Bob wants to access the data, he must first obtain the encrypted data and `capsule` from encrypted storage.
 However, this data is currently encrypted and inaccessible to Bob.

-Bob will need to get the `capsule` re-encrypted from being under the encryption key configured by Alice, to instead be encrypted under his public key.
+Bob will need to get the `capsule` re-encrypted from the encryption key configured by Alice to his public key.
 Remember that when Alice granted access to Bob, she distributed `n` `kFrags` of a re-encryption key for Bob to `n` Ursulas on the network.
 Therefore, Bob sends his `capsule` to `n` Ursulas in the NuCypher Network that have a corresponding `kFrag` for that policy.
 Those Ursulas will use their `kFrag` to perform a partial re-encryption operation on the `capsule` and produce a corresponding